 Leave the oil or petroleum jelly on the scalp for at least 15 to 30 minutes, allowing the scales to soften.
 After this, they can be easily removed with an infant hair brush or by gently rubbing a soft cloth on the scalp.
 Since cradle cap is generally not bothersome for babies, don't feel pressured to remove all the scales.
 Brushing or rubbing too hard can cause redness and irritation.

 Wash the baby's hair with a mild baby shampoo.
-Apply the shampoo, and then let it sit on the scalp for a few minutes while you bathe the baby.
-This allows the shampoo time to break up the oil so it can be easily washed out of the hair.
-After washing the hair, thoroughly rinse out the shampoo.
+After washing the hair, rinse thoroughly.
 Shampoo left on the scalp can cause dryness and dandruff.

 Bathing or shampooing the hair too often can lead to skin dryness, and can lead to a dry scalp.
 According to the American Academy of Pediatrics, babies only need to be bathed 3 times a week during the first year, as long as the diaper area, face and hands are cleaned regularly.
 If needed, apply a thin layer of oil or moisturizer to the scalp in between shampoos to prevent dry scalp.

 Vegetable oil such as olive or coconut oil